TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/None/Properties/Size.rst

    :type: integer
    :Scope: Display

-   The :ref:`cols <columns-none-properties-cols>` value is used to set the width of the field, and if :code:`cols` is not found, then this value is used.

    Value for the width of the :code:`<input>` field.
 To set the input field to the full width of the form area, use the value 50.
 Default is 30.

 .. deprecated:: 12.0
    The TCA type `none` had two option keys for the same functionality: `cols` and